IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

 ### Scaling by adding worker nodes to your cluster

-To scale your OCS configuration by adding worker nodes, create a storage configuration with the same `ocs-cluster-name` and configuration details as your existing configuration, but increase the `num-of-osd` parameter value and specify the new worker node names with the `worker-nodes` parameter.
+To scale your ODF configuration by adding worker nodes, create a storage configuration with the same `ocs-cluster-name` and configuration details as your existing configuration, but increase the `num-of-osd` parameter value and specify the new worker node names with the `worker-nodes` parameter.

 In the following example, 3 worker nodes are added to the configuration that was created previously in the steps above.
 You can scale your configuration by adding updating the command parameters as follows:
     - `name` - Create a configuration with a new name.
     - `template-name` - This parameter remains the same as the existing configuration.
     - `template-version` - This parameter remains the same as the existing configuration.
     - `ocs-cluster-name` - This parameter remains the same as the existing configuration.
     - `osd-device-path` - Specify all previous `osd-device-path` values from your exisiting configuration as well as the device paths from the worker nodes that you have added to your cluster.
-You can retrieve the `by-id` values for your new worker nodes by reviewing the **Getting the details for your OCS configuration** on this page.
+You can retrieve the `by-id` values for your new worker nodes by reviewing the **Getting the details for your ODF configuration** on this page.
     - `mon-device-path` - Specify all previous `mon-device-path` values from your exisiting configuration.
-OCS requires 3 MON devices.
-You can retrieve the `by-id` values for your new worker nodes by reviewing the **Getting the details for your OCS configuration** on this page.
+ODF requires 3 MON devices.
+You can retrieve the `by-id` values for your new worker nodes by reviewing the **Getting the details for your ODF configuration** on this page.
     - `num-of-osd` - Increase the OSD number by 1 for each set of 3 disks or partitions that you add to your configuration.
     - `worker-nodes` - Specify all of the worker nodes from your existing configuration plus any additonal worker nodes that you added to your cluster.
 Worker nodes must be added in multiples of 3.
     - `ibm-cos-endpoint` - This parameter remains the same as the existing configuration.